 Easily Add Memory, Security, Monitoring, and Control to Medical Sensors and Consumables

 Abstract: This tutorial describes how 1-Wire® devices add electronic capabilities to many medical consumables.
 The article explains how the 1-Wire protocol operates and introduces the functionality that 1-Wire technology offers to track and monitor consumables.
-The benefits of 1-Wire technology include assurance that the consumable is calibrated to a host instrument; safeguards to track and secure the quality control of the medical consumable; memory to monitor and prevent unsanitary reuse of a consumable with a limited lifespan; and secure mechanisms to protect against unauthorized aftermarket consumables.
+The benefits of 1-Wire technology include assurance that the consumable is calibrated to a host instrument; safeguards to track and secure the quality control of the medical consumable; secured memory or use counters to monitor and prevent unsanitary reuse of a consumable with a limited lifespan; and secure mechanisms to protect against unauthorized aftermarket consumables.
 Custom packaging options accommodate a wide range of consumables.

 Many medical instruments and equipment incorporate sensors, probes, or peripheral items which are collectively considered to be

 consumables.
 These consumables are used once and then discarded, or they have a limited usage lifespan.
 Consequently, there is a continuous cycle of replacing consumables when operating some medical equipment.

 The consumable items used for these medical applications must typically have embedded electronic capabilities, including nonvolatile (NV) memory for characteristic data storage, security functionality to prove OEM authenticity, and controls to manage limited use or reuse.
 These electronic capabilities are required to ensure that the consumable is calibrated to the instrument; to safeguard the quality control of the medical product; to prevent unsanitary reuse of a consumable with a limited lifespan; and to protect against unauthorized aftermarket consumables.